 Measure what matters with key KPIs

-Identify and track the most critical key performance indicators (KPIs) for your operations, such as lead time, defect rates, equipment downtime, and overall throughput.
+Track the most critical KPIs for your operations such as lead time, defect rates, equipment downtime, and overall throughput.
 Use this data to pinpoint bottlenecks and make informed decisions that drive continuous improvement.

 Automate repetitive and manual tasks